rancher/rke2/docs/mgiration.md

 ### Cloud Provider Support

-Migration agent is able to migrate cloud provider configuration, this happens by copying the rke1 config file to the rke2 configuration directory and then pass down flags to RKE2 to include the name and path of cloud provider config:
+migration-agent is able to migrate cloud provider configuration, this happens by copying the rke1 config file to the rke2 configuration directory and then passes down flags to RKE2 to include the name and path of cloud provider config:
 ```
 --cloud-provider-config
 --cloud-provider-name